-This policy will be administered fairly and impartially and accords with the School Admissions Code 2021.
+This policy will be administered fairly and impartially in accordance with the School Admissions Code 2021.

 Mossbourne Community Academy has operated as an academy since 2004 and its admission arrangements will form part of Hackney Education's co-ordinated admissions scheme.
-The academy intends to use the following timetable for applications each year (exact dates within the months may vary from year to year) agreed by Hackney Education and intended to secure a co-ordinated approach to admissions for parents/carers and pupils:
+The academy uses the following timetable for applications each year (exact dates within the months may vary from year to year) agreed by Hackney Education and intended to secure a co-ordinated approach to admissions for parents/carers and pupils: